forestgrape/coronavirus/index.md

 <p id="consider-tropism"> -----</p>

-## Consider Tropism of Sars-Cov-2 infections in humans
+## Consider Tropism of Sars-Cov-2 infections and disease pattering
 Sars-Cov-2 infections in humans are called Covid-19.
 However it is possible that Sars-Cov-2 infections can yield quite different types of diseases.
 This is observed e.g. for BCOV as there are already epidemiological indications that Sars-Cov-2 infections can be quite different.
 This phenomenon is also know for different strains of Bovine coronaviruses: They cause both Winter desintry and .. jp paper.
 Investigate, Analyze and possibly use of the tropism of Sars-Cov-2 infections.